safa-nasrin/Franka_Panda_Color_Sorting_Robot/PICK & PLACE/REALTIME_PNP/readme.md

 1. **Voice-Controlled Manipulation:** Integrating NLP to trigger pick-and-place actions via voice commands.
 2. **Cloud-Based Remote Digital Twin:** Enabling remote control and monitoring over a WAN using secure tunneling.
 3. **Autonomous Defect Inspection:** Adding a quality control step where the AI inspects the object for damage before placement.
+4. **Dynamic Target Interception:** Upgrading the vision pipeline with predictive kinematics to accurately track and pick moving objects, such as items on a motorized conveyor belt.
+5. **Multi-Arm Collaboration:** Expanding the ROS 2 architecture to synchronize a secondary robot arm, allowing them to hand off objects or sort collaboratively within a shared workspace without         collisions.